Shibboleth: Phonetics of the biblical test

-Shibboleth has been described as the first "password" in Western literature but exactly how it worked is not known; it has long been debated by scholars of Semitic languages.
-It may have been quite subtle: the men of Ephraim were unlikely to be "caught totally napping by any test that involved some gross and readily detectable difference of pronunciation"; On a superficial reading the fleeing Ephraimites were betrayed by their dialect: they said sibbōlet.
-But it has been asked why they did not simply repeat what the Gileadite sentries told them to say – "they surely would have used the required sound to save their necks", since peoples in the region could say both "sh" and "s".
-"We have yet to learn how the suspects were caught by the catchword".
+Shibboleth has been described as the first "password" in Western literature, but exactly how it worked is not known; it has long been debated by scholars of Semitic languages.
+It may have been quite subtle: the men of Ephraim were unlikely to be "caught totally napping by any test that involved some gross and readily detectable difference of pronunciation."
+On a superficial reading, the fleeing Ephraimites were betrayed by their dialect: they said sibbōlet.
+Questions have been raised about why the Ephraimites did not simply repeat what the Gileadite sentries told them to say, since peoples in the region could pronounce both the //ʃ// and /s/ sounds.
+Assyriologist Ephraim Avigdor Speiser has said, "We have yet to learn how the suspects were caught by the catchword… [the Ephraimites] surely would have used the required sound to save their necks."
 A related problem (akin to false positives) is how the test spared neutral tribes with whom the Gileadite guards had no quarrel, yet pinpointed the Ephraimite enemy.

 Shepherds fording the river Jordan (old postcard).
 The men of Ephraim could not cross without saying the password.

-Ephraim Avigdor Speiser therefore proposed that the test involved a more challenging sound than could be written down in the later biblical Hebrew narrative, namely the phoneme (≈ English "th").
-Present in archaic Hebrew (said Speiser) but later lost in most dialects, the Gileadites, who lived across a dialect boundary (the river Jordan), had retained it in theirs.
-Thus, what the Gileadite guards would have demanded was the password thibbōlet.
-The phoneme is difficult for naive users – to this day, wrote Speiser, most non-Arab Muslims cannot pronounce the classical Arabic equivalent – hence the best the Ephraimite refugees could manage was sibbōlet.
-Speiser's solution has had a mixed reception, but has been revived by Gary A. Rendsburg.
+Speiser has proposed that the test involved a more challenging sound than could be written down in the later biblical Hebrew narrative, namely the phoneme //θ// (≈ English "th").
+It was present in archaic Hebrew according to Speiser, but later merged with //ʃ// in Canaanite Semitic dialects.
+The Gileadites, who lived across a dialect boundary (the Jordan), had retained //θ// in theirs.
+Therefore, what the Gileadite guards would have demanded was the password thibbōlet.
+The phoneme is difficult for naive users; to this day, wrote Speiser, most non-Arab Muslims cannot pronounce the classical Arabic equivalent.
+Hence, the best the Ephraimite refugees could manage was sibbōlet.
+Speiser's solution has had a mixed reception but has been revived by Gary A. Rendsburg.